0

 ---

-**Real-time Event System**
+**Real-Time Event System**

 - "A revolution is taking place in Russia.
 Will you take this opportunity to attack the Eastern Front?"